-Our estimate of transport emissions is significantly lower than our estimate in 2009.
-This is partly because updated emissions factors for sea freight are somewhat lower, partly because more accurate data on fruit and vegetable journeys has revealed less air transport than previously thought and partly because over the last two years Booths has reduced its air freight and increased its local sourcing.
+Our estimate of transport emissions is significantly lower than our estimate in 2011.
+This is mainly due to a methodological change but also partly because over the last two years Booths has continued to reduce its air freight and increase its local sourcing.